Table of Contents

 • Cost-effective.
 Making tortillas can be more cost-effective than purchasing pre-made ones, and you ensure clean and healthy ingredients!

 • More flavorful.
-This homemade recipe is a fresher and tastier option compared to store-bought tortillas.
+This flour tortilla recipe is a fresher and tastier option compared to store-bought tortillas.

-• unsalted butter – I like the resulting flavor using butter, but you can also use vegetable shortening or lard interchangeably.
+• ½ cup unsalted butter melted I like the resulting flavor using butter, but you can also use vegetable shortening or lard.

 1. DOUGH.
 In a medium bowl, mix 2 cups of flour, baking powder, and salt with a whisk or wooden spoon.
 Add melted butter and warm water and mix with your hands until combined.

 2. HEAT.
-Heat a large skillet over medium heat.
+Heat a large skillet over medium heat, or use an electric griddle.

 3. ROLL.
 While the skillet is heating up, portion the dough into 12 dough balls of equal portions.
 On a lightly floured surface, use a pastry roller (or rolling pin) to roll each ball out into a circle about 8 inches wide.